abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 ### Ignore ABAP Language Version

-If you set the ABAP Language Version to "ignore", it will not be serialized at all.
+If you set the ABAP Language Version to "Ignore" it will not be serialized.
+This avoids diffs due to variations in development and target environments.

 :::info
-This setting is recommended for cross-platform repositories with code that runs on-premises as well as on BTP.
+This setting is recommended for cross-platform repositories with code that runs on-premises and on BTP.
 :::

 #### Export

 When serializing objects, the ABAP language version will *not* be part of the object metadata.

 #### Import